Does Sunscreen Expire? Sunscreen Expiration Explained

 As time goes by, chemical sunscreens with active ingredients like oxybenzone go through a process called oxidation (a chemical reaction that changes a substance).
 Mineral sunscreens with active ingredients of either zinc oxide or titanium dioxide degrade over time.

 How can you do a quick check to tell if your sunscreen is still good or not?
-With both mineral and chemical sunscreens, you may notice a change in color, smell, or texture.
+There are a few key indications that will tell you if your sunscreen has expired, such as:

 Now that you know how to understand sunscreen expiration dates and even decide for yourself if it’s time to replace your old sunscreen, you’re probably wondering what the big deal is.